ssaleem/Duckchat/README.md

 # DuckChat
 DuckChat is a simple client-server program that uses UDP to cmmunicate.
 Users run client software to connect to a server and communicate with other connected users.
 Users join a channel and communicate with other users on the channel.
 Users may join as many channels as they want and can even create their own channels.
+A multi-server version of this program ca be found [here](https://github.com/ssaleem/Duckchat/tree/multi-server)

 ## Installation
 - Use the Makefile to compile